khanduri/influxdb.com/content/docs/kapacitor/v0.1/introduction/getting_started.md

 The Use Case
 ------------

-For the guide we will follow the classic use case of triggering an alert for high cpu usage on a server.
+For this guide we will follow the classic use case of triggering an alert for high cpu usage on a server.
-It is simple use case but will make learning Kapacitor easy since we do not have to think about the complexity of a difficult task.
-At the end of the guide some more complex examples will be presented as exercises for the reader.

 The Process
 -----------